 High on the Hog

-Broadway Trailhead seems to be a little bit obscure but is easily reached: From Hwy60 turn north on Mountain View to Broadway and turn right.
-Proceed to end and park at entrance to subdivision.
+Broadway Trailhead seems to be a little bit obscure but is easily reached: From Hwy60, turn north on Mountain View to Broadway and turn right.
+Proceed to the end and park at the entrance to the subdivision.
 The trail soon reaches a junction: stay straight/right on the Lost Goldmine trail and cross the Hog drainage at 2 miles.
 Head up the drainage (either go through the fence or cross through the wash and head left to a small parking area and through a gate).
 It's rock hopping and sticker avoidance for the next 2 miles until you reach the nice waterfall area in a left spur of Hog Canyon (1hr 40min).

 This is a pretty nice loop.
-I wasn't moving very fast so I don't think it would be hard to get it done a little quicker.
+I wasn't moving very fast, so I don't think it would be hard to get it done a little quicker.
 The GPS had it at 3946' AEG: that must include all the ups and downs along the way.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.